Yu-Group/simChef/vignettes/paper.md

 ![](simChef-logo.png){ width=30% }

+# Summary

+`simChef` is an R package that empowers data science practitioners to rapidly plan, carry out, and summarize statistical simulation studies in a flexible, efficient, and low-code manner.
+Drawing substantially from the Predictability, Computability, and Stability (PCS) framework [@yu-veridical-2020], `simChef` emphasizes the scientific best practices encompassed by PCS by removing many of the administrative burdens of simulation design through: (1) an intuitive [tidy grammar](https://design.tidyverse.org/) of data science simulations; (2) powerful abstractions for distributed simulation processing backed by `future` [@bengtsson-unifying-2021]; and (3) automated generation of interactive [R Markdown](https://rmarkdown.rstudio.com/) simulation documentation, situating results next to the workflows needed to reproduce them.
+Taken together, `simChef`'s capabilities overcome many of the design, computational, and reproducibility hurdles inherent in nearly every data science simulation study.

 # Statement of need

-Data science simulation studies occupy an important role in data science research as a means to gain insight into new and existing statistical methods.
+Data science simulation studies occupy an important role in scientific research as a means to gain insight into new and existing statistical methods.
-In particular, simulations serve as statistical sandboxes that open a path toward otherwise inaccessible discoveries.
-For example, they can be used to establish comprehensive benchmarks of existing procedures for a common task, to demonstrate the strengths and weaknesses of novel methodology applied to synthetic and real-world data, or to probe the validity of a theoretical analysis.
-Yet creating high-quality simulation studies typically involves a number of repetitive and error-prone coding tasks, such as implementing data-generating processes (DGPs) and statistical methods, sampling from these DGPs, parallelizing computation of simulation replicates, summarizing metrics, and visualizing, documenting, presenting, and saving results.
-While this administrative overhead is necessary to reach the end goals of a given data science simulation, it is not sufficient, as the data scientist must navigate a number of important judgment calls such as the choice of DGPs, baseline statistical methods, associated parameters, and evaluation metrics for scientific relevancy.
-The scientific context varies drastically from one study to the next while the simulation scaffolding remains largely similar; yet simulation code repositories often lack the flexibility to allow for facile reuse in novel settings or even for simple extension when new questions arise in the original context.
+Simulations serve as statistical sandboxes that open a path toward otherwise inaccessible discoveries.
+For example, they can be used to establish comprehensive benchmarks of existing procedures for a common task; to demonstrate the strengths and weaknesses of novel methodology applied to synthetic and real-world data; or to probe the validity of a theoretical analysis.

+Creating high-quality simulation studies typically involves a number of repetitive and error-prone coding tasks: implementing data-generating processes (DGPs) and statistical methods; sampling from these DGPs; parallelizing computation of simulation replicates; summarizing metrics; visualizing, documenting, presenting, and saving results; and so on.
+While this administrative overhead is necessary, it is not sufficient for scientific understanding.
+Data scientists must navigate a number of important judgment calls such as the choice of DGPs, baseline statistical methods, associated parameters, and evaluation metrics for scientific relevancy.
-# Summary

-`simChef` addresses the need for an intuitive, extensible, and reusable framework for data science simulations.
-Drawing substantially from the Predictability, Computability, and Stability (PCS) framework [@yu-veridical-2020], `simChef` empowers data scientists to focus their attention toward the scientific best practices encompassed by PCS by removing many of the administrative burdens of simulation design with an intuitive [tidy grammar](https://design.tidyverse.org/) of data science simulations and automated interactive R Markdown documentation.
+While the scientific context may vary drastically from one study to the next, the simulation scaffolding remains largely similar.
+Yet simulation code repositories often lack reusability, both for novel settings and when new questions arise in the original context. `simChef` addresses the need for an intuitive, extensible, and reusable framework for data science simulations, allowing data science practitioners to focus their energies on scientific questions by reducing the burdens of parameterization, parallelization, and documentation.

 # Core abstractions of data science simulations